scaleoutsean/longhorny/README.md

 longhorny --src SRC --dst volume --list --data "135,230"
 ```

 Without `--data`, all paired volumes get listed.
-If you have dozens and want to check just one pair, then that's the way
+Longhorny supports only one cluster pair, but if you have dozens of replication-ready volumes and want to pair them all at once `--data "135,230;136,231"` will do it.

-Data format for `DATA` varies depending on action, but scope help (`volume -h`, `site -h`) has examples whenever `--data` argument is available or required.
+Data format for `DATA` varies depending on the action, but scope-level help (`volume -h`, `site -h`) has examples for whenever `--data` argument is available or required.
 See more in [Command examples](#command-examples).

 ### Cluster-scope actions